HoracioSoldman/realtime-events-analytics/README.md

     The project relies heavily on Docker and docker compose to run most of its components.
 It is then advised to install these first in case they are not available yet in the environment we intend to run the project.

-* Python 3.9+

-    It is also required to have Python 3.9 or higher to execute the existing python scripts.

 * A minimum RAM of 8Gb to spin up all the necessary containers described in the [docker-compose.yml](docker-compose.yml) file.